git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 1. Make sure that all Git SDK Bash windows are closed first, i.e. that no processes are running that might lock files that want to be updated
 1. Start a `cmd` window
-1. Run `update-via-pacman.bat` in the command window (it will always re-install the `git-extra` package at the end)
+1. Run `update-via-pacman.bat` in the command window (it will always re-install the `mingw-w64-git-extra` package at the end)
 1. Review/log the changes located in `/var/log/pacman.log`.

 While 'double-clicking' the file in the explorer will work, the cmd window will auto-close on completion limiting you options for reviewing the updates.
 Thus start a cmd window and run the .bat file from there.